-Willett C. Barrett was in Company G, 167th Regiment, 42d "Rainbow" Division, as 2nd Lieutenant, later being promoted to 1st Lieutenant.
+Willett C. Barrett was a second lieutenant in Company G, 167th Regiment, 42d "Rainbow" Division.
 He was engaged in action at Oise River and Chateau-Thierry.

 "Willett C. Barrett was Killed on July 28, 1918, while leading a charge at Hill 212, in the battle of Chateau-Thierry near the town of Sergy.
 He had gone only a few feet when he was struck in the head by a machine gun bullet.
 He was first buried in France.
-Later his body was brought back to America and reburied at Newport, R. I.”
+Later his body was brought back to America and reburied at Newport, Rhode Island."

 Sergy, France, above and below.

 Hill 212 and the town of Sergy, upper right.

 The advance of the 42nd U.S. against the Germans near Sergy and Hill 212.